3urakKardas/cursorTracker/README.txt

 Is this program efficient?

-Absolutely not ,but it isn't a far call either ,instead of creating an image we sould have created an mp4 file, havsince it's more complicated extention it is way harder to design its buffer ,after which we could have used a simple media player library forfor the visualization of the files.
+Absolutely not ,but it isn't a far call either ,instead of creating an image we sould have created an mp4 file, since it has a more complicated extention it is way harder to design it's buffer , after which we could have used a simple media player library for the visualization of the files.

 Who did this?